BenitezJavi/Taz6-Hotend-Retrofit/README.md

 - New Parts

   Something to note is that the original fan is a 5V fan while the one provided with the new hotend is a 12V fan.
-This required that a new fan be purchased that could produce the same amouny of airflow as the one required by the design for the E3D V6 hotend (Testing is still in progress).
+This required that a new fan be purchased that could produce the same amount of airflow as the one required by the design for the E3D V6 hotend (Testing is still in progress).

 - Firmware Changes